LevPewPew/art-market/ppt/things_to_talk_about.md

 admin abilities and dashboard, comms manager abilities

+capybara because more time to setup

+zoom, airbnb marker, google api

 in the future:
-- would use capybara, because more time to setup
 - would use cancan gem to control authorization, easier to define in one spot rather than putting if statements all over the place, wasn't too bad this time as small and quick app, but in a real project this would become hard to maintain very fast